Kyrie (song): Background and writing

+Release

+The single edit of "Kyrie" features an a cappella ending, differing from the fadeout on the version found on Welcome to the Real World.
+This decision was made to shorten the song's run-time for the purpose of making it more suitable for radio airplay.

+In the United States, "Kyrie" debuted at No. 61 on the Billboard Hot 100, having received airplay from around half of all contemporary hit radio stations reporting to the publication within one week of its release.
+The following week, "Kyrie" ascended eleven spots on the chart and had amassed airplay on 80 percent of all Hot 100 reporting stations.
+During the week ending 25 January 1986, "Kyrie" had appeared on 213 out of 219 Hot 100 radio stations, more than any other song at the time.
+"Kyrie" ultimately topped both the Billboard Hot 100 and Album Rock Tracks chart and peaked at No. 3 on the Adult Contemporary chart.

-The video was directed by Nick Morris, and shows the band in performance mixed with footage taken at the tail end of their Autumn 1985 tour with Tina Turner.
+The video, which was directed by Nick Morris and produced by Fiona O'Mahoney, shows the band in performance mixed with footage taken at the tail end of their Autumn 1985 tour with Tina Turner.

 "Kyrie" was used in the hit U.S. TV series Miami Vice during season two, episode fourteen "One-Way Ticket".

-It was also used in the Netflix series' GLOW as well as the ABC sitcom The Goldbergs.
+It was also used in the Netflix series GLOW as well as the ABC sitcom The Goldbergs.
 The U.S. 7" single can be found pressed on transparent purple vinyl or polystyrene, depending on where it was manufactured.